hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/704_scc_xix.md

 abashed.
 But Swamiji said to Swami Brahmananda, "Keep your regulation of Ayurvedic treatment aside.
 These are my children; and if my body goes in teaching them, I don't care."
 After this, some light talk followed.
-Then arose the topic of the place of Bhâratchandra in Bengali literature.
+Then arose the topic of the place of Bhāratchandra in Bengali literature.
 From the beginning Swamiji began to ridicule Bharatchandra in various ways and satirised the life, manners, marriage-customs, and other usages of society at the time of Bharatchandra, who was an advocate of